Vince Lombardi: Washington Redskins

+In February 1969, Lombardi was let out of his contract with the Packers to become the head coach and executive vice president of the Washington Redskins.
+As with the Packers, Lombardi was given full control over football operations and a 5% stake in ownership.
+The Redskins finished the 1969 season at 7–5–2, their first winning record since 1955, but Lombardi died shortly before the start of the 1970 season.
+Lombardi was credited with having changed the culture and laying the foundation for Washington's success in the 1970s under George Allen.

 Personal life

 Family

-In the fall of 1934, Lombardi's roommate Jim Lawlor introduced him to his cousin's relative, Marie Planitz.
-When Marie announced her ardent desire to marry Lombardi, her status-conscious stockbroker father did not like the idea of his daughter marrying the son of an Italian butcher from Brooklyn, a prejudice he would face more than once in his life.
-Lombardi and Marie wed, nonetheless, on August 31, 1940.
+In 1934, Lombardi's roommate Jim Lawlor introduced him to his cousin's relative, Marie Planitz.
+When Marie announced her ardent desire to marry Lombardi, her status-conscious stockbroker father did not like the idea of his daughter marrying the son of an Italian butcher from Brooklyn.
+This was a prejudice Lombardi would face more than once in his life.
+Lombardi and Marie wed on August 31, 1940.

 Marie's first pregnancy resulted in a miscarriage.
-This had a terrible effect on Marie and caused her to turn to heavy drinking, a problem she would encounter on more than one occasion in her life.
-Their son, Vincent Henry Lombardi (Vince Jr.), was born in 1942, and their daughter Susan followed five years later in 1947.
+This had a terrible effect on Marie and caused her to turn to heavy drinking, a problem she would deal with throughout her life.
+Their son, Vincent Henry Lombardi (Vince Jr.), was born in 1942 and their daughter Susan followed five years later in 1947.

-Lombardi's perfectionism, authoritarian nature and temper, instilled in his wife a masterful ability to verbally assault and demean Lombardi when he verbally abused her.
+Lombardi's perfectionism, authoritarian nature and temper, required Marie to learn to defend herself when Lombardi verbally abused her.
 His children were not immune from his yelling.
 When Lombardi had not lost his temper, he would often be reticent and aloof.

 Lombardi's grandson, Joe Lombardi, has served as an assistant coach in the NFL since 2006.
-In 2009, he was named quarterbacks coach of the New Orleans Saints, and in his first season Lombardi helped lead the Saints to win Super Bowl XLIV along with the trophy bearing his grandfather's name, as well as helping quarterback Drew Brees win a Super Bowl MVP award.
-Lombardi served five seasons in that post before being named offensive coordinator for the Detroit Lions in January 2014, but was relieved of this position midway through the 2015 season.
-Lombardi then returned to the Saints in 2016 and spent five more seasons as the team's quarterbacks coach working for head coach Sean Payton.
-From 2021-2023, he served as the offensive coordinator of the Los Angeles Chargers, under head coach Brandon Staley.Joe is now the offensive coordinator for the Denver Broncos taking the place of Justin Outten.
+Joe is currently the offensive coordinator for the Denver Broncos.

 World War II deferments

 Though he was 28 years old when the United States entered World War II, Lombardi did not serve in the war.
-He obtained a series of deferments: his first was a 2-A due to his teaching occupation; in 1943, he obtained a second deferment due to parenthood (3-A); and his final deferment was labelled a 4-A and given in 1944.
+He obtained a series of deferments: his first was a 2-A due to his teaching occupation; in 1943, he obtained a second deferment due to parenthood (3-A); and his final deferment was labelled a 4-A (age) and given in April 1944.